HarperDB/documentation/versioned_docs/version-4.6/developers/applications/loading-data.md

 ---
-title: Data Loader
+title: Loading Data
 ---

-# Data Loader
+# Loading Data

 Now that you’ve set up your first application, let’s bring it to life with some data.
 Applications are only as useful as the information they hold, and Harper makes it simple to seed your database with initial records, configuration values, or even test users, without needing to write a custom script.
 This is where the Data Loader plugin comes in.